 Obtaining and using Genetic Network Analyzer

 Genetic Network Analyzer has been developed in collaboration with the company Genostar, which has integrated GNA in its environment for exploratory genomics, called IOGMA.
 GNA is freely available for non-profit academic research and the Windows, Linux, and Mac executables can be downloaded for installation (see also the download page on the Genostar web site).
 Non-academic users wishing to use GNA – or academic users wishing to use GNA for purposes not covered by the user licence – are invited to contact Hidde de Jong.

 Developers of Genetic Network Analyzer

-The main developers of GNA are Bruno Besson, Hidde de Jong, and Michel Page, with important contributions from Grégory Batt, Estelle Dumas, Céline Hernandez, Radu Mateescu, and Pedro Monteiro in the past.
+The main developers of GNA are Hidde de Jong and Michel Page, with important contributions from Grégory Batt, Bruno Besson, Estelle Dumas, Céline Hernandez, Radu Mateescu, and Pedro Monteiro in the past.